13 days Bangkok to Hanoi

 Day 2 – Chiang Mai, Thailand:

 You’ll wake up to Northern Thailand’s stunning scenery as your train passes through the mountains before arriving in Chiang Mai.
-Chiang Mai is 700 years old, has an Old City and is home to hundreds of majestic Buddhist temples, the most impressive ones include Wat Phra Singh and Wat Chedi Luang.
+Chiang Mai is 700 years old and has an Old City which possesses original parts of walls and moats from its history as a religious hub.
+Therefore, Chiang Mai is home to hundreds of majestic Buddhist temples, the most impressive ones include Wat Phra Singh and Wat Chedi Luang.

 You will spend the morning at the Elephant Jungle Sanctuary, an ecotourism project set-up by The Karen Hilltribes Trust.
-This is where you will feed, walk, wash and learn about these elephants – this is one of the main highlights of Chiang Mai!
+This is where you will feed, walk, wash and learn about these elephants.
+This is one of the main highlights of Chiang Mai, so enjoy!